zot/libp2p-websocket/README.md

 `./libp2p-connection -browser chat.html` will start the relay and pop the chat example in a browser

 In development, you can use -files to point to the live html/js/css files your are editing.
-Be aware, however, that it only accepts one -files argument so you can only have one directory.
-The easiest way to use it for development is to make a development directory and symlink the examples/* and html/* files into it.
+If you are in the src directory, you should be able to use this command: `libp2p-connection -files html -files examples`

 ## Usage:
 ```
-Usage of ./libp2p-connection:
+Usage of libp2p-connection:
   -addr string
         host address to listen on
   -browse string
         Browse a URL
-  -files string
+  -files value
-        optional directory to use for file serving
+        add the contents of a directory to serve from /
   -key string
         specify peer key
   -listen value